Chinese Civil War: Major campaigns

-As postwar negotiations between the Nationalist government and the CCP failed, the civil war between these two parties resumed.
-This stage of war is referred to in CCP historiography as the "War of Liberation" (解放战争 (Jiěfàng Zhànzhēng)).
-On 20 July 1946, Chiang Kai-shek launched a large-scale assault on Communist territory in North China with 113 brigades (a total of 1.6 million troops).

-Knowing their disadvantages in manpower and equipment, the CCP executed a "passive defense" strategy.
-It avoided the strong points of the KMT army and was prepared to abandon territory in order to preserve its forces.
-In most cases the surrounding countryside and small towns had come under Communist influence long before the cities.
-The CCP also attempted to wear out the KMT forces as much as possible.
-This tactic seemed to be successful; after a year, the power balance became more favorable to the CCP.
-They wiped out 1.12 million KMT troops, while their strength grew to about two million men.

-In March 1947, the KMT achieved a symbolic victory by seizing Yan'an, the capital of the Yan'an Soviet.
-The Communists counterattacked soon afterwards.
-With KMT efforts for an all-out offensive failing, the Nationalists changed strategy from broad assaults to concentrating on key targets, including Communist-controlled areas in Shandong and Shaanxi.
-This approach also failed.
+In October 1948, in the Liaoshen Campaign, the Fourth Field Army of CCP invaded Shanhai Pass.

+KMT general Li Mi dines with his subordinates during the Huaihai Campaign.

 From June to September 1947, the Communists launched offensives and Nationalist-controlled areas became the primary battlefields.
 On 30 June 1947, CCP troops crossed the Yellow River and moved to the Dabie Mountains area, restored and developed the Central Plain.
 The crossing ruined the Nationalists' plans to use the river as a defense line.
 At the same time, Communist forces also began to counterattack in Northeastern China, North China and East China.
 The period of August 1948 through October 1949 included the three most significant Communist military campaigns of the civil war: the Liaoshen Campaign (northeast China), Huaihai Campaign (east China), and Pingjin Campaign (Beijing-Tianjin).